preeti-M-00/Online-notes/README.md

 # Online-notes
-Online notes app for quick note-takings
+A simple, lightweight web app for creating and managing notes.
+Built with HTML, CSS, and JavaScript.
+**Live Demo:** [